 So, in 2009, Nordic Capital arranged its first procurement academy.
 It trained 16 of its portfolio companies’ best procurement talent in state-of-the-art procurement processes, teaching them how to use the tools and understand category management.
-These 16 individuals ultimately became the core of the program.
+These 16 individuals ultimately became the core of the programme.

-“One of the important elements of how the program started was the fact that it was led by the companies themselves – management had a desire to work together and they had buy-in as it was their initiative,” says Kickham.
+“One of the important elements of how the programme started was the fact that it was led by the companies themselves – management had a desire to work together and they had buy-in as it was their initiative,” says Kickham.

 “Nordic Capital was then able to provide support by seeding the academy, as well as through the boards and engagement with management on procurement.
 It’s a function that tends to be unloved, so we found that giving it attention and appreciation helped the procurement teams flourish.”